Weight loss: 7st 3lb

 How long it took: 1 years 2 months

-How she did it: Wellness Workshop with her Wellness Coach, Berit
+How she did it: WW Workshop with her WW Coach, Berit

 "I was so proud of not only of finishing the London Marathon, but of how far I’d come."